 Should I replace the furnace and A.C. or heat pump at the same time?

 If both the furnace and air conditioner (or heat pump) are over 13 years old or if the unit(s) in question has a history of repairs, replacing the entire heating and cooling system would be advisable.
-Replacing both systems simultaneously is more efficient for the contractor, and therefore less costly than replacing one system now and the other system later.
-Since the new, more efficient A.C. and heat pump indoor coils are taller, the new furnaces are shorter to provide for fewer installation problems and lower labor costs with a compatible fit.
+Simultaneous replacement of both systems is more efficient for the contractor, and therefore less costly than replacing one now and the other system later.
+New and more efficient A.C. and heat pump indoor coils are taller in physical height; consequently, new furnaces are shorter to provide for fewer installation problems and lower labor costs with a compatible fit.

-TIP: If you are concerned about the reliability of your AC system and/or heating system call Midwest (614) 252-5241 and request a free no obligation estimate for a new high efficiency system.
+TIP: If you are concerned about the reliability of your AC system and/or heating system call Midwest (614) 252-5241 and request a free no obligation estimate for a new high-efficiency system.